dicepencilpaper/864-System/Referee Toolbox.md

 Bart rolls an 8 and adds 3 from the skill rating and weapon damage.
 The referee compares the result of 11 to the skeleton's PAT.
 The attack roll is 3 higher, so they declare that the skeleton was hit by Bart's sword.
 Comparing the degree of success of 3 to the skeleton's PDR of 3 results in no damage.
 The referee describes that the skeleton shook off the attack.

 On the next round, Bart rolls an 11.
 Adding 3 to the result yield an attack roll of 14.
 When comparing 14 , the attack roll is 6 more than the skeleton's PAT, a successful hit.
-Comparing the degree of success of 6 to the skeleton's PDR of 3 results in the skeleton being hurt.
+Comparing the degree of success of 6 to the skeleton's PDR of 3 results in the the degree of success of 3.
+The skeleton is hurt.
 The skeleton's PDR is lowered to 2.
 The referee describes this a gash in one of the skeleton's leg bones.

 On the following round, Bart rolls an 9.
 Adding 3 to the result yield an attack roll of 12.
 When comparing 12 , the attack roll is 4 more than the skeleton's PAT, a successful hit.
 Comparing the degree of success of 4 to the skeleton's PDR of 2 results in the skeleton being hurt.
 The skeleton's PDR is lowered to 1.

 On the fourth round, Bart rolls a 13.
-Adding 3 to the result yields an attack roll of 17.
+Adding 3 to the result yields an attack roll of 16.
 The attack roll is 8 more than the skeleton's PAT, a successful hit.
 Comparing 8 to the skeleton's PDR of 1 results in the skeleton being wounded.
 The degree of success of is 7.
-The referee divides 7 by 4 and rounds up.
-The skeleton suffers 2 wounds leaving it only 1 wound remaining before being defeated.
-Note the PDR remains 1.
+The referee divides 7 by 4 and rounds down.
+The skeleton suffers 1 wound leaving it 2 wounds remaining before being defeated.
+Note that the PDR remains 1.

 ## Other Notes